gbari-uncc/Big-Data-Project---Group-5/Outline.md

   - Depict the difference in catch sum and real value.
   - Use ML models to predict the future values.

-  Note: The scope of the questions might change as we furhter dwell into the project.
+  Note: The scope of the questions might change as we further dwell into the project.